E (mathematical constant): Computing the digits

 The expression $$1+\frac{p(0,n)}{q(0,n)}$$ produces the nth partial sum of the series above.
 This method uses binary splitting to compute e with fewer single-digit arithmetic operations and thus reduced bit complexity.
 Combining this with fast Fourier transform-based methods of multiplying integers makes computing the digits very fast.

 In computer culture

-During the emergence of internet culture, individuals and organizations sometimes paid homage to the number e.
+Both individuals and organizations have paid homage to e in Internet culture.

 In an early example, the computer scientist Donald Knuth let the version numbers of his program Metafont approach e.
 The versions are 2, 2.7, 2.71, 2.718, and so forth.

 In another instance, the IPO filing for Google in 2004, rather than a typical round-number amount of money, the company announced its intention to raise 2,718,281,828 USD, which is e billion dollars rounded to the nearest dollar.